jorgehmartinez/JorgeHM11/README.md

 # Hi there, I'm Jorge!

 ### About me:
-- 🎓 Bachelor's degree in Psychology.
-I'm studying a specialization in data science for social science.
+- 🎓 Bachelor's degree in Psychology, specializing in data science for social science.
 - 💼 Information Analyst in the public sector.
 - 📈 Member of [AMP](https://www.facebook.com/amp.unmsm), a group interested in quantitative research and psychological measurement.
 - ❤️ Interests: data science, public policy, behavioral science and psychometry